 A definitive drug-drug interaction study between tamsulosin hydrochloride and warfarin has not been conducted.
 Results from limited in vitro and in vivo studies are inconclusive.

 Caution should be exercised with concomitant administration of warfarin and tamsulosin hydrochloride.

 In three studies, no interactions were seen when tamsulosin (0.4 mg for seven days followed by 0.8 mg for seven days) was given concomitantly with atenolol, enalapril or nifedipine for three months; therefore no dose adjustments are necessary when these drugs are co-administered with DUODART.

 Concomitant administration of tamsulosin hydrochloride (0.4 mg/day for two days, followed by 0.8 mg/day for five to eight days) and a single intravenous dose of theophylline (5 mg/kg) resulted in no change in the pharmacokinetics of theophylline; therefore no dose adjustment is necessary.

-Tamsulosin: Concomitant administration of tamsulosin hydrochloride and furosemide produced an 11-12% reduction in the Cmax and AUC of tamsulosin hydrochloride; however these changes are clinically irrelevant and no dose adjustment is necessary.
+Concomitant administration of tamsulosin hydrochloride (0.8 mg/day) and a single intravenous dose of furosemide (20 mg) produced an 11% to 12 % reduction in the Cmax and AUC of tamsulosin hydrochloride, however these changes are expected to be clinically insignificant and no dose adjustment is necessary.